 Selecting Investment Vehicles

 Wealthfront uses cost-effective, index-based Exchange Traded Funds (ETFs) to represent each asset class.
 In contrast, many financial advisors have historically recommended actively managed mutual funds.
 Mutual funds were convenient because they could be chosen easily using a well-known rating system offered by Morningstar.
 In 2010, Morningstar admitted its rating system did not successfully identify mutual funds that could outperform the market in the future ().
 Not surprisingly, a significant amount of research has been published that shows the majority of mutual funds (65-75%) underperform the market ( ; ) and those that outperform in one period are unlikely to outperform in subsequent periods.
 A widely cited paper on the subject showed mutual funds underperformed the Vanguard S&P 500 index fund by an average of 2.1% per year pre-tax over a 20-year period due to high fees and poor stock selection ( ).

 As a result, index funds and more specifically passive index ETFs have exploded over the past 10 years.
 More than 1,400 ETFs have been created and in aggregate, ETFs have accumulated assets of more than $1 trillion.
-New ETFs are being created at the rate of more than 100 per month.
 Unlike mutual funds, ETFs do not have a standard rating agency, which has made it difficult for the average investor (or advisor) to understand ETF costs and determine which are the best way to “play” each asset class.

 Wealthfront periodically reviews the entire population of ETFs to identify the most appropriate ones to represent each of its six recommended asset classes.
 We look for ETFs that minimize cost and tracking error, offer ample market liquidity, and minimize the lending of their underlying securities.